-You can log on to your online account before making new purchases or to confirm that recent payments or other transactions have processed.
-Your online account will reflect your credit card balance including transactions made within the last day or two.
+You can log on to your online account before making new purchases or confirm that recent payments or other transactions have processed.
+Your online account will reflect your credit card balance including pending transactions that haven't posted yet.
 This balance is almost always more accurate than the balance listed on your credit card statement.
 Logging on to check your balance is much easier than calling your card issuer to check your balance because you don’t have to press a bunch of buttons or navigate a complicated menu.

 To avoid scams and prevent your login information getting into the wrong hands, always make sure you’re at the correct website and never enter your information into a webpage you arrived at by clicking on a link.

 Never check your online credit card account – or any of your financial accounts – using a public computer or wifi.
 There’s a risk that your login details can be intercepted and stolen.
 Keep your login information safe and secure and change your password periodically to maintain account security.